wagslane/blog/content/posts/collapsing-quality-of-devto.md

 There is an important point to be made that to an experienced developer, almost all entry-level content could seem low-effort and low-quality.
 Let’s do our best not to fall into that trap.
 There is nothing inherently wrong with an article about the `map`, `filter`, and `reduce` functions, but my suspicion is that this particular article is just a worse version of what you’d find by on the first page of Google.

-Sure enough, as I now click through to the body of “Map, Filter and Reduce explained”, I see code blocks without syntax highlighting enabled, sentences without a space between the last period and the first letter of the next sentence, and a slew of grammatical mistakes that could be solved with a simple writing plugin.
+Sure enough, as I now click through to the body of "Map, Filter and Reduce explained", I see code blocks without syntax highlighting enabled, sentences without a space between the last period and the first letter of the next sentence, and a slew of grammatical mistakes that could be solved with a simple writing plugin.
 It’s just not high-quality stuff.
 This article was clearly written very quickly, without much effort.
 Why is it at the top of my feed?

 It’s easy to get experienced developers to downvote, flag, or even outright ban low-effort content.
-All the articles I listed above, e.g. “Top IDE for Web Development” would never have seen the light of day on HackerNews.
+All the articles I listed above, e.g. "Top IDE for Web Development" would never have seen the light of day on HackerNews.
 I’m convinced that the underlying problem is that a platform for beginners will have a smaller ratio of knowledgeable community members who have the experience required to identify poor or incorrect explanations.

 ## What could Dev.to do better?